MIDL Insight Meditation

 • Step 2: Begin by slowly raising your lower belly up to lift your palms and slowly lowering your belly back to lower your palms.
 Take five breath cycles in this way.

-• Step 3: Once comfortable, slow down this belly movement to slow your breathing rate.
+• Step 3: Once you are comfortable, slow down the belly movement to regulate your breathing rate.
 When you find the right speed and effort, it will have a nice, calming effect.
 Take five slow in-and-out breaths to increase your feeling of calm.

-• Step 4: After five breath cycles, allow breathing to happen naturally.
+• Step 4: After five breath cycles, allow your breathing to return to its natural rhythm.
 Enjoy the relaxation these belly breaths create for the rest of your meditation.

 During Days 4-5, your meditation remains the same, except you commit to 10 minutes and have a longer time to enjoy the relaxation that comes from this gentle breathing.